adricen/siteFabacademy/md_files/week_11.md

 ## Assignement

+individual assignment:
+   measure something: add a sensor to a microcontroller board that you have designed and read it group assignment: measure the analog levels and digital signals in an input device

 ## result

 It's time to work fully on my final project, so I choose two input device for now, the first one is the inductance table and the seconde one is the distance detector.
 The objective is to make a fully fonctionnal beatbox machin at the end using buttons and distance sonar to detect if someone is here.